 Michael Jon Barlin Pediatric Research Program

-Our Approach and Focus to Pediatric Lupus Research
+Our Approach and Focus on Pediatric Lupus Research

 An even greater national agenda has been set for research on lupus in children.
 In 2006, we established the Michael Jon Barlin Pediatric Research Program with the generous support of the Wallace H. Coulter Foundation, in memory of Michael Jon Barlin, who passed away at the age of 24 following a long battle with lupus.
 With those funds, we became the first and only lupus advocacy organization in the United States with a dedicated childhood lupus research agenda.
 Through this program, we provide funding to facilitate childhood lupus research in areas where there is the greatest need, including lupus nephritis and neuropsychiatric lupus.

 Lupus Nephritis in Children